 Undergraduate, Graduate, and Professional Students at FIU are expected to adhere to the highest standards of integrity in every aspect of their lives.
 Honesty in academic matters is part of this obligation.
 Each Student shall be responsible for their conduct from the time that they have been notified of admission through the actual awarding of a degree, including the academic year and during periods between terms of actual enrollment.
-The Code shall apply to a Student's conduct even if the Student withdraws from the University, while a conduct matter is pending, or if the conduct is not discovered until after a Student has withdrawn or a degree has been awarded.
+The Code shall apply to a Student's conduct even if the Student withdraws from the University or is academically dismissed, while a conduct matter is pending, or if the conduct is not discovered until after a Student has withdrawn, been academically dismissed, or a degree has been awarded.